drufball/yosai/_drafts/first-mission.md

 "I trust your judgment.
 If it was important to know why you would have told me."

-"Well, sure, but I think it was a pretty good observation.
+"Well, sure, but I think it was a pretty smart observation.
 There's no loose stones to the left.
 Like someone was dragged--."
 Keta was already at the edge of the lamplight.
 Moto sighed and followed.

 <br />